loloof64/ChessPgnReviser/README.md

 Using some icon resources from [FlatIcon](https://www.flaticon.com/).

-* swap.svg by Good Ware
+* swap svg by Good Ware
+* start svg by SmashIcons